simanders/dice-game/README.md

-# dice-game
+# Dice-game
-A two player Dice Game.
+A simple dice game that generates 2 ransom numbers and the player with higher number wins.
+It is coded using HTML,CSS and Javascript.